containers/quadlet/docs/ContainerSetup.md

   reaps zombied children.
 This is necessary because most programs are not programmed to reap the child processes they launch, instead relying on pid 1 to do this.
 But when run as pid 1 of in container there is no other reaper around.
+This can be overridden with `RunInit=no`.

 * `--mount type=tmpfs,tmpfs-size=512M,destination=/tmp`

   This makes /tmp in the container be a tmpfs, similar to how it is set up on the host.
+This can be overridden with `VolatileTmp=no`.

 * `--tz=local`

   This sets the timezone of the container to match whatever the host os uses.
 For distributed host-isolated services it makes sense to always run in UTC, but for a system service we want to be as close as possible to the host.
+This can be overridden with `Timnezone=`.

 * `--pull=never`